-Adaptive Technology (AT) is the use of technology to provide equal access to information.
-Adaptive Technology Services (ATS) is an office in the Department of Disability Services that offers adaptive support services for students with disabilities such as audio books, adaptive software/hardware, alternative format materials, and equipment loan along with AT consultation and support.
+Assistive Technology (AT) is the use of technology to provide equal access to information.
+Assistive Technology Services (ATS) in the Department of Disability Resources that offers technology support services for students with disabilities such as audio books, adaptive software/hardware, alternative format materials, and equipment loan along with AT consultation, training, resources and support.

-If you think you may benefit from a technology accommodation, ask your Accommodations Counselor for a referral for an AT Assessment.
-If you don't know who your Accommodations Counselor is, contact Disability Services.
-A full-time professional staff member can advise you on technologies that may work for you based on disability need and abilities.
-If you qualify for disability services, the equipment and/or software you need may be loaned or made available to you at no charge.
+If you think you may benefit from a technology accommodation, ask your Access Coordinator for a referral for an AT Assessment.
+An assistive technology specialist can advise you on technologies that may work for you based on disability need and abilities.
+If you qualify for accommodations through Disability Resources, the equipment and/or software you need may be loaned or made available to you at no charge.

 Students with documented print disabilities that preclude the student from using standard print, may be eligible to request required course materials in alternative formats such as:

 Requests for alternative format materials should be submitted through the AIM Student Portal.